-And ye shall tell my father of all my glory in Egypt, and of all that ye have seen; and ye shall has...
+And the sons of Joseph, which were born him in Egypt, were two souls: all the souls of the house of ...
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.